 On the deflation side, jobs, industrial demand, and the small business lifeblood of communities are contracting at an unprecedented pace.
-Meanwhile, trillions in credit card, auto, student loan, and mortgage debt that props up consumer spending and home values is at risk of imploding – and bringing markets down with it.
+Meanwhile, trillions in credit card, auto, student loan, and mortgage debt that prop up consumer spending and home values are at risk of imploding – and bringing markets down with it.

 On the inflation side, the Federal Reserve is pumping more than $6 trillion into the financial system.

 Meanwhile, all pretenses of needing to be fiscally responsible are being discarded in Washington as Congress pushes stimulus after stimulus with money it doesn’t technically have.

 An annual budget deficit of as much as $4 trillion in 2020 will put the U.S. squarely on “third world” financial footing.
 That may finally cause the world to lose confidence in the U.S. dollar and send its value reeling (and prices for the things people need to buy with dollars rising).

 Ultimately, this economic crisis could lead to hyperinflation.
 But probably not right away.

 In the near term, the forces of sharp economic contraction and unlimited monetary expansion will continue to produce wild swings in asset markets.
 At the same time as prices for some assets begin to surge, others may be in free fall.

 For example, an emerging shortage of beef and other foodstuffs that people need will translate into sharply higher prices at the grocery store.

 But discretionary items such as used cars – and economically sensitive investments such as shopping mall REITs and cruise line stocks – could crash in value at the same time.

 There is no precedent for the current economic environment, but perhaps the most fitting term for the one we will be entering is that of stagflation.